Wizards & Muggles: Part 1 Pre-Seclusion Era

-This is not by any means the original reading of this matter to have been posted here on the site.
-To be sure, the current version has been in development along the same trajectory for the past several years, but it has been a long, and sometimes rather strange trip.
+This is not by any means my original reading of this matter toas it was posted here on the site in 2003.
+The current version has been in development along the same trajectory for several years, but it has been a long, and sometimes rather strange trip.

-Soon after the site’s previous comprehensive redesign (even then not the original version of the site) was uploaded at the end of April 2004, I found myself directed to two excellent theory/analysis sites by other people, JK Rowling gave us a fairly major interview (Edinburgh Book Festival, August 2004) and I stumbled across a perfectly splendid little gem of a hypothetical pivotal incident for the possible history of the Potterverse tucked away in the backstory of a fanfic (beautifully scaled and impeccably placed).
-The fanfic; ‘The Prefect’s Portrait’, is now to be found in the Publications area of the site.
+Soon after the site’s first comprehensive redesign (even then not the original version of the site) was uploaded at the end of April 2004, I found myself directed to two excellent theory/analysis sites by other people, JK Rowling gave us a fairly major interview (Edinburgh Book Festival, August 2004) and I stumbled across a perfectly splendid little gem of a hypothetical pivotal incident for the possible history of the Potterverse tucked away in the backstory of a fanfic (beautifully scaled and impeccably placed).
+A Red Hen edition of the fanfic; ‘The Prefect’s Portrait’, can be found in the Publications area of the site.

-After taking all of these new pieces of information under consideration, the previous iteration of this overview seemed no longer even remotely adequate.
+After taking all of these new sources of information under consideration, the original iteration of this overview seemed no longer even remotely adequate.
 I realized that some fairly major retrofitting was in order.

-Therefore, this; which is in the way of being about version 10.5 of my rendering of a projected backstory of the development of the social history of the Potterverse.
+Therefore, this is in the way of being about version 10.5 of my rendering of a projected backstory of the development of the social history of the Potterverse.
 In it, I am attempting to reincorporate into this world the history that Rowling excised.

-This article eventually needed to be split into two parts, since it had become much too long to really be able to edit effectively in GoLive, which I was using at that point.
-The division has been made at the point of the establishment of statutory Wizarding Secrecy and the withdrawal of the wizarding world from greater Western human society.
+This examination eventually needed to be split into two parts, since it had become much too long to really be able to edit effectively in GoLive, which I was using at that point.
+The division between the two portions has been made at the point of the establishment of statutory Wizarding Secrecy and the withdrawal of the wizarding world from greater Western human society.
 That seemed an appropriate place for such a division.

-I. On the Perception of Magic in Human Society:
+I. On “Separation” and the Perception of Magic in Human Society:

 One thing that is necessary for us to keep reminding ourselves is that the Potterverse is not really a representation of our own world.
 In our world, there is no functioning system of Magic.
 Such an element would have retroactively produced sweeping changes.
-And there is no guarantee that such changes would result anything like the Potterverse.
+And there is no guarantee that such changes in our world would result in anything like the Potterverse.

-However, that the Muggle society shown in the background throughout the Harry Potter series is so similar to our own appears to be a clear indication that the development of the state of society envisioned for the late 20th century Potterverse could, and perhaps should reasonably be assumed to have developed along roughly parallel lines to ours, even in the face of Rowling’s up-ending or misrepresentation of much of Western history, which would in the normal way of things totally preclude any such development.
+However, the fact that the Muggle society shown in the foreground throughout the Harry Potter series is so similar to our own appears to be a clear indication that the development of society as envisioned for the late 20th century Potterverse could, and perhaps should reasonably be assumed to have developed along roughly parallel lines to ours, even in the face of Rowling’s up-ending or misrepresentation of much of Western history, which would in the normal way of things totally preclude any such development.
 Consequently, in attempting to extrapolate an historical background for the Potterverse, it is both reasonable and irresistible to try to base it upon the generalities of the historical development of our own society.